-Trend 4: The complicated drive for simplification
+Trend 4 – Technology integration, the complicated drive for simplification

 ‘Complexity’ is set to continue to define many contact centres for the foreseeable future, under the various impact of i) change programmes, ii) COVID and iii) HR policies.
 Stakeholders, including call centre managers, agents and consumers, demand that it ultimately results in simplification.

 Contact centres feel like they have been in a state of continuous change for several years now: impacted by GDPR, digital transformation programmes, omnichannel strategies, cloud migration and latterly COVID.
 Contact centres have faced requirements to change in areas spanning security, cost management, workforce planning and service resilience.
 Since COVID, organisations have increased their technology spending further and changed many processes, as workers move to home offices, leading to an “overlay” of further disruption.